LordOfMice/hidusbf/README.md

 Added 2015/04/06:

 1. Much of fixing and enhancement in Setup:
-  - "Restart" button now really :) work under x64;
+  - "Restart" button now really :) works under x64;
   - USB HID mouse detected in multifunctional devices;
   - installed filter can be undoned on nonstarting devices (unsigned driver at x64...) - with unchecked "Mice Only";